papatangosierra/susurrus/README.md

 # Untitled Timer App

 Untitled Timer App is a multiplayer countdown timer.
-It's designed to be a simple, low-investment tool that embodies some aspects of the [body doubling](https://en.wikipedia.org/wiki/Body_doubling) approach to doing work.
+It's designed to be a simple, low-friction tool that embodies some aspects of the [body doubling](https://en.wikipedia.org/wiki/Body_doubling) approach to doing work.

 Visiting the base Untitled Timer App site will immediately redirect you to a new `/timer/` URL.
 That URL corresponds to a single timer instance, and will persist as long as at least one person is currently viewing the timer.